-We collaborate with Catlink to offer compassionate, humane control of our free roaming cat population by mentoring communities in the proper care and handling of feral & stray cats and kittens.
+We collaborate with Pawsitivity to offer compassionate, humane control of our free roaming cat population by mentoring communities in the proper care and handling of feral and stray cats and kittens.
 Our focus is to reduce the population in a proven fashion that allows for coexistence with the least impact on our native ecosystem.
-To achieve this we promote owners' responsibility for retention and sterilization of their pets, simultaneously working a TAR program (trap alter and release) of their wild cousins.
-Using a protocol from The Feral Cat Coalition of Oregon we spay/neuter/vaccinate and provide routine medical care to about 600 cats and up to 20 dogs per year.
+To achieve this we promote owners' responsibility for retention and sterilization of their pets, simultaneously working a TNR program (trap, neuter and release) of their wild cousins.
+Using a protocol from The Feral Cat Coalition of Oregon we spay/neuter/vaccinate and provide routine medical care to over 2000 cats and up to 20 dogs per year.
 Surgeries are done on an out-patient basis at several sites.
 Sick or injured animals are hospitalized at the clinic for critical care.

-A radial fracture case.
+This stray cat was brought to the clinic with a radial fracture in his left foreleg.
 Here he is shown several weeks post-op, taking a sunbath.

 Burned paws.